Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments: Experiment design for data collection

 \subsection{UAM trajectory-based traffic flow dataset}

-Following the methodology introduced in Section~\ref{sec:method} and the physical test setup described in Section~\ref{sec:phy}, we collect a trajectory-based UAM traffic flow dataset, \textbf{UAMTra2Flow}.
-The dataset consists of two components: (i) simulation data and (ii) physical test data, representing drone trajectories generated by the simulation framework and collected from real-world physical tests, respectively.
-The physical test component contains approximately 46 minutes of flight trajectories, corresponding to about 140,000 rows of CSV-formatted data.
+Following the methodology introduced in Section~\ref{sec:method} and the physical experiment setup described in Section~\ref{sec:phy}, we collect a trajectory-based UAM traffic flow dataset, \textbf{UAMTra2Flow}.
+The dataset consists of two components: (i) simulation data and (ii) physical experiment data, representing drone trajectories generated by the simulation framework and collected from real-world physical experiments, respectively.
+The physical experiment component contains approximately 46 minutes of flight trajectories, corresponding to about 140,000 rows of CSV-formatted data.
 The dataset is publicly available at \url{https://github.com/CATS-Lab/UAM-FD}. \textbf{The source code will be released upon acceptance of this paper.}

-In the UAMTra2Flow dataset, we collect physical test data for two control laws across three scenario types.
+In the UAMTra2Flow dataset, we collect physical experiment data for two control laws across three scenario types.
 For each control law, two safety spacing settings are considered: for the stop-and-yield strategy, $\hat{h} \in \{0.5, 0.6\}$\,m; for the circular-detour strategy, $\hat{h} \in \{0.6, 0.7\}$\,m.
 To ensure that the collected data cover both free-flow and congested traffic regimes and thus enable reliable FD construction, experiments are conducted with different drone fleet sizes, $I \in \{2, 4, 6, 8\}$, for each configuration.
-In the physical tests, each configuration is ran once for each drone number, resulting in a total of 48 traffic flow trajectory segments.
-To obtain a larger number of data samples, each configuration in simulation is repeated four times, yielding 192 traffic flow trajectory segments in total.
-In addition, readers can generate further simulation data or collect additional physical test trajectories using the released codebase.
+In the physical experiments, each configuration is run once for each drone number, resulting in a total of 48 traffic flow trajectory segments.
+To obtain a larger number of data samples, each configuration in the simulation is repeated four times, yielding 192 traffic flow trajectory segments in total.
+In addition, readers can generate further simulation data or collect additional physical experiment trajectories using the released codebase.

 Due to battery limitations, each test run lasts approximately 60\,s, including 5\,s for takeoff, 50\,s of steady flight, and 3\,s for landing.
 Trajectories are recorded at a sampling interval of $\Delta t = 0.1$\,s, and the desired cruising speed is set to $\bar{v} = 0.5$\,m/s.
 To prevent drones from completing all assigned flights prematurely, which would bias traffic flow measurements, we assign a sufficiently large number of OD flights $N$ so that all drones remain active throughout the experiment duration.